Kristina01111000/Drws_site/README.md

 - add omwow podcast to SYRNAT
 - Come up for some potential topics for an email to send -> he is going to do this, not me
 - Figure out the gradient that dr w and stephen are talking about , get feedback from stephen, new icons, figure text color, with the gradient, take colors from the logos , get clarification from stephen
+"Hey Kristina,
+Yes, we are bouncing around an idea to have a reduced icon/logo similar to his Dr. W logo for all of his sites, so they all have a resemblance to each other.
+This would not replace the logo you are using now, but replace it when the user starts scrolling.

+Have you ever seen those sticky headers where the logo reduces in size when the user scrolls?
+Something akin to that.

+Maybe we can also add a sticky footer (really minimal) that highlights things across all of his sites too, like “Check out our App here,” or “Dr. W will be on this podcast Nov 10.”"
 - ask about email